 We may earn a small commission from product links.
 Blog posts at Nimble Made are written to provide value and advice for our readers—any product(s) we recommend are items readers use and love.

-If you have obligatory jury duty coming up, then it is important that you dress appropriately.
+If you have obligatory jury service coming up, then it is important that you dress appropriately.
 After all, you will be in a courthouse; a building that is for all intents and purposes sacred under the law.
 You can’t rightly step foot in the building wearing gym shorts and flip-flops, now could you?
 And before you say it; no, you cannot dress poorly and get dismissed from duty entirely.
 The court will likely just ask you to change and require you to come at another date.
 To avoid embarrassment and inconvenience, you should know what to wear to court.

 So we put together this comprehensive guide on how you should dress for jury duty.
 It is important to treat the role with respect and your attire should match that sentiment.
-Besides, the more seriously you take jury duty, the faster it will be over and you can put it behind you.
+Besides, the more seriously you take jury service, the faster it will be over and you can put it behind you.

 - Tank tops